DailyTools

 Optimization Checklist

-• Serve images in WebP or AVIF format with JPEG fallback for older browsers
+• Serve WebP or AVIF with JPEG fallback for older browsers

-• Compress at quality 75-85 for lossy formats — the difference from quality 100 is invisible but the size savings are enormous
+• Compress at quality 75-85 for lossy formats — quality 100 is almost never necessary for web use

-• Resize images to match their display dimensions — never serve a 4000px image for a 400px container
+• Resize images to match their display dimensions — never serve a 4000px image in a 400px container

-• Lazy-load below-the-fold images but eagerly load the LCP image
+• Lazy-load below-the-fold images; eagerly load the LCP image

-• Always specify width and height attributes to prevent layout shift
+• Always set width and height attributes to prevent layout shift (CLS)

 Try the free tool referenced in this article